Meewis/ESP8266_MQTT_INTERGAS/README.md

 'ramses_boiler_idL',
 'Productioncode'

-So with s serial string of 3 chars "S?/n" the reply delivers part 1, 2 and parlty(?)
+So with s serial string of 3 chars "S?/n" the reply delivers data for part 1, 2 and parlty(?)
 6.
 Adjusting this string to "P?/n" might reply data for part 7; but that has to be tested.

 I use Node-Red to generate every 3 seconds a serial string (S?/n) and publish that to the MQTT broker.
 The ESP8266 will pick up that message and send thee 3 bytes to the boiler.
 The boiler replies (in this case) with 32 bytes.
 After convertion by the ESP8266, this array of data is published to the MQTT broker.
 Node-Red will pick up this array of data.
 Because its already formatted in a string as hex values, this is easely processed in Node-Red to buffer from where the data can selected by indexing.